pgEspiritu/Oracle-Cloud-Infrastructure-Architect-Associate/Networking-Virtual-Cloud-Network/Service-Gateway.md

 # Lesson: Service Gateway

-## Introduction

-Hello, and welcome to this lesson.
-In this lesson, we are going to talk about **Service Gateway**.

----

 ## What is a Service Gateway?

 To understand the Service Gateway, let’s first discuss a construct known as the **Oracle Services Network (OSN)**.